 Please make sure you have spoken to your doctor to eliminate any physical causes.
 You may be prescribed medicine to help you sleep, this might be effective but it is important to find the underlying cause and remedy it.

 Sleep it is as important as air, food and water!
 This is my first blog in a series that will help you to make changes to achieve good quality regular sleep pattern so that you wake alert and refreshed.
 This blog is about using your mind to help you doze off.
 The next few blogs will focus on what you can do with regard to lifestyle and environment, your body, how to go back to sleep if you wake during the night and finally fatigue when you get plenty of sleep but feel shattered regardless.

 Here are my suggestions of 9 strategies that you can do to influence your mind to ensure you get high calibre sleep and overcome insomnia once and for all.

 Check your belief, are you really deprived of sleep?

 Sometimes you can believe that you are sleep deprived because you are not getting eight hours sleep a night or as much sleep as you used to.
 However, not everyone needs eight hours sleep – Margaret Thatcher famously was said to need only four hours.
 As you mature you may find that you need less sleep.

 If you function pretty well during the day, do consider that perhaps you are getting enough sleep.
 If this is the case, you can stop lying in bed worrying about not getting enough sleep and enjoy that fact that you get more hours in the day than others (something I would love to have).

 One of the quickest ways to lower stress and relax is to breathe deeply.
-You can practice this at anytime of the day.
-When practiced in bed it can begin to set us up for breathe when we are asleep.
+You can practice this at any time of the day.
+When practised in bed it can begin to set us up for breathe when we are asleep.
 Try following these simple steps will allow you to reduce your stress and anxiety in seconds and allow yourself to drift off easily and gently.

 - Get comfortable